CdpLab/SGMDepthEstimation/README.md

 NYU：https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html

+### Data Preprocessing for Kitti Dataset

+The preprocessing of the Kitti dataset is an essential step to prepare the data for training and testing the monocular depth estimation model.
+This process is handled in the `/SGDEM-master-main/dataloader/data_preprocessing/` directory, which contains scripts and functions designed to load, augment, and normalize the Kitti data effectively.

 ## Installation Guide
 To get started with this project, follow these steps to set up the environment on your system:
 1. Verify Python Version